 I started my homeopathic training in 2011 at the School of Homeopathy in Stroud, and qualified in 2015.
 To be able to practice homeopathy is a huge pleasure and a great privilege.

 My interest in homeopathy began in 2005 when my first child was a baby.
-He had severe eczema and reflux as a newborn, and over time he had multiple chest infections, as well as tonsillitis, conjunctivitis, recurrent colds, gastroenteritis and ear infections.
-He was prescribed endless antibiotics, steroid creams and other medication, but I eventually started realising that he was simply not a healthy child, and these medicines were not improving his overall health.
+He had several chronic health complaints and was prescribed endless antibiotics, steroid creams and other medication, but I eventually started realising that he was simply not a healthy child, and these medicines were not improving his overall health.
 I began taking him to a lovely homeopath and very gradually his health improved; it was a long journey to restore his health but I was and remain convinced that without homeopathy he would not be the active, healthy, happy 13 year old that he is today.
 Both he and his younger sister have responded extremely well to homeopathic treatment during times of ill health, and I will always be grateful for how much it has helped them.

 I bought more health and homeopathy books over the following years, relishing this new interest.
 Friends caught my enthusiasm and began ringing me for acute remedy advice for them or their children!